Falcion/OctokittyBOT/docs/commands/massive_commands.md

-Command arguments are divided into three types: mandatory arguments, which are enclosed in square brackets `[]`, optional arguments, which are enclosed in parentheses `()`, and array arguments that can contain a different set of arguments, they are enclosed by `<>` symbols.
+Command arguments are divided into three types: mandatory arguments, which are enclosed in square brackets `[]`, optional arguments, which are enclosed in parentheses `()`.

 ### Massive Commands